KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-23-datastore.md

 To fix this, you *could* set your authentication so you local code connects to your live server's Datastore, but chances are that's not what you really want to do.

 Instead, you probably want to run a local copy of Datastore, just like you run a local copy of your server.
-This let you test your code without worrying about breaking your live site.
+This lets you test your code without worrying about breaking your live site.

 Running a local copy of Datastore requires a few steps: